COVID-19 Business Resources

 Ability to reallocate funds without prior approval

-Extension of reporting deadlines (including financial reports extended 3 months and the Single Audit deadline extended 6 months) as well as no-cost extensions for grant awards ending between March and December 2020.
+Extension of reporting deadlines (including financial reports extended 3 months and the Single Audit deadline extended 6 months for reports due from March to June and 3 months for reports due July to September) as well as no-cost extensions for grant awards ending between March and December 2020.

 You can find the full text of the memos here